 Our unique endeavor to create a direct virtual communication platform for patients with their physicians after spine surgery has been made possible by the generous support of our patients and benefactors.
 Dr. Hofstetter was able initiate our movement with the generous support of Sherry and James Raisbeck.
 James, the founder of Raisbeck Engineering, immediately recognized the value of smartphone technology in providing additional virtual support for spine patients while they recover at home after surgery.
 The project was then launched with the support of Sherry’s wonderful “Can Do Attitude”.
 Thanks to Sherry and James the SPINEHealthie smartphone app was successfully launched at the University of Washington.
 Sherry has been our invaluable spirit motivating us to keep advancing our project even after the unexpected demise of James in August 2021.

-We would also like to acknowledge generous support by Kate and Bill Dussault.
-In particular their insights regarding patient’s postoperative needs and ways to better support them during their postoperative recovery.
+We would also like to acknowledge generous support by Kate and Bill Dussault, particularly for their insights regarding patient’s postoperative needs and ways to better support them during their postoperative recovery.
 Special thanks also to the family Ries.
 Wolfgang Ries, has dedicated much of his life to bring full-endoscopic spine surgery to patients and surgeons.
 He has been supporting our effort with educational grants.